MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingPolicy.md

 New-CsTeamsEmergencyCallingPolicy -Identity "TestECP2" -NotificationGroup "123@contoso.com;567@contoso.com"
 ```

-This example creates a Teams Emergency Calling policy that has an identity of TestECP2, with default settings except for the Notification Group.
-This parameter expects a single string with all users and groups separated with ";".
+This example creates a Teams Emergency Calling policy that has an identity of TestECP2, with default settings, except for the Notification Group.
+This parameter expects a single string with all users and groups separated by ";".

 ### Example 3
 ```powershell